Growth and characterization of the La$_{3}$Ni$_{2}$O$_{7-\delta}$ thin films: dominant contribution of the

 \section{EXPERIMENTAL DETAILS}

 The \LNO\ thin films were grown on single-crystal (00$l$)-oriented \LAO\ substrates by the technique of pulsed-laser deposition, with substrate temperature at $800\rm{^\circ C}$ and laser frequency of 2~Hz for all cases.
 Prior to the deposition, a polycrystalline \LNO\ target was prepared by the sol-gel method~\cite{poltavets2006oxygen}.
 During the growth, the laser spot area of 4.68~$\rm{mm^2}$ was fixed, and two laser fluence of 1.52~$\rm{J/cm^2}$ (labelled as SL) and 2.07~$\rm{J/cm^2}$ (labelled as SH) were applied.
 And the oxygen partial pressure during the growth was 20$\sim$35~Pa.
 After growth, the samples were cooled down at a cooling rate of $8\rm{^\circ C/min}$ to $450\rm{^\circ C}$ under oxygen partial pressure $P_{O_{2}}$=5$\sim$8$\times10^4$~Pa and post-annealed in-situ at $450\rm{^\circ C}$ for about 1$\sim$48~h, followed by the same cooling procedure to room temperature.
 Then they were taken out for the subsequent measurements.
-XRD measurements were performed by using a Bruker D8 Advanced diffractometer with Cu $\rm{K_{\alpha1}}$ radiation.
+XRD and X-ray reflectivity (XRR) measurements were performed by using a Bruker D8 Advanced diffractometer with Cu $\rm{K_{\alpha1}}$ radiation.
+The reciprocal space map (RSM) is measured by a Bruker D8 discover diffractometer.
 The morphology characterization obtained by a scanning electron microscope (SEM) (Fig.~\ref{Figure2}(a)) was conducted by using the secondary electron imaging at an accelerating voltage of 10~kV.
-The chemical composition was analyzed by energy dispersive spectrometer (EDS) that attached to the SEM.
-The backscattered electron image (inset of Fig.~\ref{Figure2}(b)) was taken with an accelerating voltage of 15~kV.
 The size of the crystalline and surface roughness were obtained by an atomic force microscopy (AFM).
 The surface diffraction pattern was obtained by an in-situ high-pressure reflection high-energy electron diffraction (HP-RHEED) with a voltage of 30~kV after growth.
 Transport properties were measured by a physical property measurement system (PPMS, Quantum Design) with a magnetic field up to 9~T.